K. Takahashi

 to: transfer-deployment-governance-accountability

-constraint: deployment depends on long-horizon memory and coordination limits
+constraint: "deployment depends on long-horizon memory and coordination limits"

 audience_paths: